The Hounds of God

-The Hounds of God is the third novel in The Hound and the Falcon trilogy by Judith Tarr, published in 1986.
+The Hounds of God is a fantasy novel by American writer Judith Tarr, published in 1986.
+It is the third book in The Hound and the Falcon trilogy.

 Plot summary

 The Hounds of God is a novel in which the elite class of elves suffer from religious discrimination.

 Reception

-Dave Langford reviewed The Hounds of God for White Dwarf #92, and stated that "all a bit reminiscent of Kurtz's Deryni books, but Tarr is the better writer."
+Dave Langford reviewed The Hounds of God for White Dwarf #92, stating that "all a bit reminiscent of Kurtz's Deryni books, but Tarr is the better writer."